 Another form of “good debt” can be a mortgage if you’re a homeowner.
 This is considered good because, well, you have a home, which if the value of the home goes up over time, can also be a form of investment.
 Interest rates on mortgages can be low (like 4%) and the interest payments can be tax-deductible — which, again, can make this kind of debt less expensive.
 So, you see, some debt can be “good,” but much of it is “bad.”
 And too much debt…when you’re drowning in it…is always bad.

 Ok, so that’s the “good debt.”
 Now, let’s get to “bad debt.”
 One type of debt that is never ever good?
 Credit card debt.
+You already know a monster credit card bill isn’t a good thing.
+Carrying it over time is even worse.
 This is because when your credit card debt has really high-interest rates, you pay even more money over the life of your debt.

 “If you have credit card debt, pay it off now.
 Do not go.
 Do not collect $200,” says Krawcheck.
 Credit cards can have an interest rate anywhere from 12.0% to 22.6%, which is definitely not a favorable number.
 With a single swipe of our credit cards, we can have whatever we desire but resist the urge to spend until you pay off your previous credit debt.
 The good news is that while you may be drowning in “bad debt”, you certainly don’t have to carry it over into 2018.
 Pay off credit cards in full now…or as soon as you possibly can.

 3. Make Sure You’re Paying Your Student Loans Wisely

 Depending on your income, you may qualify to refinance your loans in order to get a lower interest rate.
 With student loan refinancing, you’re taking out a brand new student loan to pay off all of your separate existing loans.
 This method doesn’t combine your loans, but rather creates a brand new loan for you.